Downloadable document (PDF) highlighting the current state of progress of the Hub

 SPBAND offers three ways to view data: time series charts for individual measures and individual Health Boards; small multiple time series charts, to allow comparison (for a particular measure) across Health Board areas, and a multi-indicator overview that displays multiple measures simultaneously, allowing comparison across Health Board areas.

 The Health in the Early Years in Scotland (HEYS) dashboard includes information on infant feeding.
-Data is refreshed quarterly, most recently on 02 July 2024.
+Data is refreshed quarterly, most recently on 01 October 2024.
 A link to data on HEYS is available from the Infant feeding menu item on SPBAND.

 We are continuing to maintain a Topics Index.
-As well as containing a list of the CORE maternity measures, this catalogues individual maternity and neonatal measures already available, including those on the Scottish Pregnancy, Births and Neonatal Data (SPBAND) Dashboard, Health in the Early Years in Scotland, Discovery, NMPA, NNAP and PHS websites.
+As well as containing a list of the CORE maternity measures, this catalogues individual maternity and neonatal measures already available, including those on the Scottish Pregnancy, Births and Neonatal Data (SPBAND) Dashboard, Health in the Early Years in Scotland, Discovery, NMPA, NNAP, National Records of Scotland, and PHS websites.
 Although it is easy to edit, we appreciate the Google Sheets platform may not be available to all our users.
 However, if you cannot access Google Sheets and would like to view the Topics Index, please contact phs.matneodatahub@phs.scot and we will share the latest index with you.

 Thank you for reading this update.
 If you have any queries or comments, please do get in touch and we will be happy to help you further.

-Very best wishes
+Very best wishes for the festive season,